SatelliteShorelines/CoastSeg/docs/getting-started.md

 ![case_study_1_download_roi](https://github.com/SatelliteShorelines/CoastSeg/assets/61564689/1a30f9c7-fc4d-4e34-a57b-055624ff8464)

 **10.Extract Shorelines**
 ![save_settings_download_extract](https://github.com/Doodleverse/CoastSeg/assets/61564689/3548a9ce-a190-4c95-b495-0ff75484fdb2)

+- Extracting shorelines involves loading the ROI data for each selected ROI from `CoastSeg/data/<ROI ID>` and processing the downloaded rasters to extract shorelines.
+The resulting files are saved in `CoastSeg/sessions/<YOUR SESSION NAME>/ROI_ID_NAME` for each ROI.
+Note that the downloaded data is NOT copied to the session; instead, the `config.json` file in each session keeps track of the location of the downloaded ROI in `CoastSeg/data`.
+You can read more about what is in each session in this [guide]().

-- Extracting shorelines works by finding the land water interface in the image and drawing a line along it
+- Extracting shorelines works by finding the land water interface in the image and drawing a line along this boundary.

-- A time series of shoreline position along each transect is generated as well.
+- Additionally, a time series of shoreline positions along each transect is generated.

-- You can find images that show the extracted shoreline on each image in `coastseg/sessions/<YOUR SESSION NAME>/ROI_ID_NAME/jpg_files/detection` as shown below:
+- You can find images that show the extracted shoreline on each image in `CoastSeg/sessions/<YOUR SESSION NAME>/ROI_ID_NAME/jpg_files/detection` as illustrated below:

 ![coastseg/sessions/session/roi/jpg_files/detection](https://github.com/SatelliteShorelines/CoastSeg/assets/61564689/f5be75fb-1c75-46c2-bbec-b9b1e716fea4)